chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-05-03-leverage-api-like-notion-with-cache/index.md

 ```

 I almost considered writing some kind of Eleventy plugin, but this all feels pretty custom and opinionated, so I held off.
 In any case, I hope you found this interesting!
 I certainly learned a lot playing with these two APIs, and consolidating my code into reusable chunks was a great exercise.

+## Update, 2024-09-18

+Would you look at that, somebody made a plugin!
+It's [notion2eleventy](https://github.com/stebrech/notion2eleventy) by Stefan Brechbühl.
+I still need my post-process-and-data-blend-before-caching setup so I'll stick with my custom implementation, but if you thought my blog post was too long, this might just be perfect for your Notion-to-Eleventy needs.